au10tixmobile/au10tixmobile-iOS_Simple_Sample_NFC/README.md

 ## Overview
 Verified, compliant and fraud-free onboarding results in eight seconds (or less).
 By the time you read this sentence, AU10TIX will have converted countless human smiles, identity documents and data points into authenticated, all-access passes to your products, services and experiences.

-This example application presents an implementation suggestion for the Au10tix Mobile SDK.
+This example application presents an implementation suggestion for the Au10tix Mobile SDK NFC Module.

-The following integration examples are included:
-- Passive Face Liveness
-- Smart Document Capture
-- Proof of Address
-- UI components integration
-- Sending results to the backend.
-- NFC (frameworks should be requested separately from Au10tix)

 ## Usage

-To use this sample you have to edit the sample files according to the following steps.
+ - To use this sample you have to edit the sample files according to the following steps.
+ - The NFC frameworks should be requested separately from Au10tix

 ### JWT token
 The SDK is prepared using the JWT token produced by the client's server.